hedyhli/site/content/posts/2025-01-06-blog-questions-challenge/index.md

 I published my first blog post using Blogger about a decade ago as a form of public long-form note-taking for cool tech "tips and tricks" I've learnt every day.

 Back then, I was only just getting into tinkering with technology as a hobby rather than a necessity.
-I realized that there were many little things I had previously ignored when I comes to the user interfaces we interact with everyday; so many opportunities for maximizing my productivity and technical knowledge that I could unlock by just paying more attention to the software and hardware I was using, and researching even just a little about them: finding out how it works under the hood, customizing and optimizing it.
+I realized that there were many little things I had previously ignored when it comes to the user interfaces we interact with everyday; so many opportunities for maximizing my productivity and technical knowledge that I could unlock by just paying more attention to the software and hardware I was using, and researching even just a little about them: finding out how it works under the hood, customizing and optimizing it.

 I didn't care much about how the blog looked or how posts were written.
 Only that I was recording my notes and publishing it for anyone who shared similar interests.